 One of the most celebrated English artists of her generation, Rachel Whiteread (Ilford, 1963) reflects on the memory of places, investigating the relationship between empty and full, between past and present, creating sculptures akin to architecture that can reach very large dimensions.
 Her work gives shape to invisible space through molding technique, carried out using a variety of materials, such as concrete, rubber, resin, and bronze.

 For the exhibition at Palazzo della Ragione, curated by Sara Fumagalli and Lorenzo Giusti, the artist will create a group of new works inspired by the architectural context, thus creating a new bond between past and present, between material history and the modern-day culture of form.

-The intervention involves the production of thirty new works, for the creation of which the artist will exploit local stones, ones also found in the buildings of Piazza Vecchia: gray and pink orobic guilloche from Val Brembana, white Botticino marble from the quarry of the same name in the province of Brescia, and Sarnico stone, from the Sarnico quarry in the province of Bergamo.
+The intervention involves the production of sixty new works, for the creation of which the artist will exploit local stones, ones also found in the buildings of Piazza Vecchia: gray and pink orobic guilloche from Val Brembana, white Botticino marble from the quarry of the same name in the province of Brescia, and Sarnico stone, from the Sarnico quarry in the province of Bergamo.
 The forms created correspond to the empty space inside the legs of some of the chairs; a choice that—citing A Cast of the Space Under my Chair, the project created by Bruce Nauman in 1965—explores the themes of the void and absence, leading thought back to the architectural pre-existence of the square and, in this way, to its millennial history.

 June 23 – September 24, 2023